scylladb/scylladb/docs/cql/time-to-live.rst

 Expiring Data with Time to Live (TTL)
 -------------------------------------

-Scylla (as well as Apache Cassandra) provides the functionality to automatically delete expired data according to the Time to Live (or TTL) value.
+ScyllaDB (as well as Apache Cassandra) provides the functionality to automatically delete expired data according to the Time to Live (or TTL) value.
 TTL is measured in seconds.
 If the field is not updated within the TTL it is deleted.
 The TTL can be set when defining a Table (CREATE), or when using the INSERT and UPDATE  queries.
 The expiration works at the individual column level, which provides a lot of flexibility.